lenaschimmel/sc2rf/README.md

   --sort-by-id [NUM]    Sort the input sequences by the ID.
 If
                         you provide NUM, only the first NUM characters are considered.
-Usefull if
+Useful if this
-                        this correlates with meaning full meta
+                        correlates with meaning full meta
                         information, e.g. the sequencing lab.
                         (default without flag: 0, default with
                         flag: 999)